Understanding Capital Expenditure: A Comprehensive Guide

 Analysis of Capital Expenditure Investment

-The aim of analysing capital expenditure investment is to know whether the investment or upgrade is beneficial for your return on investment (ROI) or not.
+Analysing capital expenditure investment aims to know whether the investment or upgrade is beneficial for your return on investment (ROI) or not.
 So before investing, you need to remember the following points:

 1. How much money you are going to invest in maintaining the assets?

-2. What qualitative change it’ll bring than other options?
+2. What qualitative change does it bring other options?

 3. What will be the resale value of it in the future?